Learning Center

 Lisa Gorski, MS, RN, HHCNS-BC, CRNI®, FAAN

-Lisa Gorski, MS, RN, HHCNS-BC, CRNI®, FAAN, has worked for more than 35 years as a clinical nurse specialist (CNS) and educator for Wheaton Franciscan Home Health and Hospice, which is now Ascension at Home.
-As a CNS, she developed a home infusion therapy program in collaboration with the pharmacy and continues to provide infusion-related education for home care nurses as well as direct patient care.
 Ms Gorski received both her bachelor’s and master’s degrees from the University of Wisconsin-Milwaukee College of Nursing.
-She is the author of several books and more than 7 book chapters and journal articles.
-She is an INS past president (2007-2008), past Chair of the Infusion Nurses Certification Corporation (INCC) Board of Directors and has served as the chair of the INS Standards of Practice Committee for the 2011, 2016, and 2021 editions and Co-Chair for the 2024 Standards.
+She is the author of several books and more than 70 book chapters and journal articles.
+She is an INS past president (2007-2008), past Chair of the Infusion Nurses Certification Corporation (INCC) Board of Directors and has served as the chair of the INS Infusion Therapy Standards of Practice Committee for the 2011, 2016, and 2021 editions, Co-Chair for the 2024 Standards, and participated in the 2027 Standards as a committee member.
 Ms Gorski was also the Chair for the 2017 and 2024 INS Vesicant Task Force.
-She was inducted as a fellow into the American Academy of Nursing in 2006, named the CRNI® of the year by INCC, and named 2011 CNS of the Year by the National Association of Clinical Nurse Specialists.
+She was inducted as a fellow into the American Academy of Nursing in 2006, named the CRNI of the year by INCC, and named 2011 CNS of the Year by the National Association of Clinical Nurse Specialists.
 Ms Gorski speaks nationally and internationally on standards development, infusion therapy/vascular access, and home health care.
-Over the years, she has addressed the Standards in multiple presentations in the US, China, Europe, and Middle Eastern African and Latin American countries.
+Over the years, she has addressed the standards in multiple presentations in the United States, China, Europe, and Middle Eastern African and Latin American countries.

 Barb Nickel, APRN-CNS, CCRN, CRNI®